-- These pumpkin protein pancakes are so easy to make!
+- These healthy pumpkin protein pancakes are so easy to make!
 Just blend the ingredients in the blender and cook on a griddle or hot skillet!

-- The pumpkin pancakes are packed with protein, fiber and carbs so they will keep you feeling full and satisfied for hours!
+- The protein pumpkin pancakes are packed with protein, fiber and carbs so they will keep you feeling full and satisfied for hours!

 - You can store these pancakes in the fridge or in the freezer so you can easily have a healthy, filling breakfast any time of the week!

-- You can easily double this recipe if you want to make these protein pumpkin pancakes for company!
+- You can easily double this recipe if you want to make these pumpkin protein pancakes for company!
 Since they are gluten free and dairy free, they are great for almost any guest!

-How to make Protein Pumpkin Pancakes
+How to make protein pumpkin pancakes

 Step 1: Add all of the ingredient to a high speed blender and blend on high until the oats are completely broken down.
 You will likely need to stop and scrape down the sides of the blender once or twice before everything is fully combined.